mridul037/mridul037/README.md

 **Quote of the hour:**

-The general tendency is to over-design the second system, using all the ideas and frills that were cautiously sidetracked on the first one.
+The act of describing a program in unambiguous detail and the act of programming are one and the same.

-~ Fred Brooks
+~ Kevlin Henney
 <pre>

 </pre>